sigurdschneider/smpl/README.md

 ## Installation

 If you are familiar with Coq plugins, this plugin will be no surprise to you.
+Simply download the plugin, either by downloading the .zip archive here, or cloning the repository.
+The following command then install the plugin into the user-contrib directory of your Coq installation.

+   cd smpl
+   make
+   make install

+In any of your files, you can then simply import the plugin via

+    Require Import smpl.Smpl.

+### Including smpl in your project

-If you want to use the plugin you can clone it to an appropriate place in your project directory.
+If you want to place smpl in your project, you can place it in a directory of your project.
-You then need to enter the directory and build it:

     git clone https://github.com/sigurdschneider/smpl.git
     cd smpl